-Colour Disclaimer This drawing has been documented in colour.
-This drawing is required to be printed in cobur.
-Failure to do so may result inbas of information.
-Black and while printing may be used if specific black and while documents have been obtained from Stantec.
+This drawing has been documented in colour.
+This drawing is required to be printed in colour.
+Failure to do so may result inloss of information.
+Black and white printing may be used if specific black and white documents have been obtained from Stantec.